Freelancing software that helps you get paid faster.

 8. UX (user experience) designers and developers

 Game players and e-commerce shoppers decide whether a site or app is user-friendly.
 A UX professional then makes the decisions to help those upgrades come to life.
 Since a UX designer or developer needs to be competent at both the tech and the marketing side of things, they traditionally get paid more than regular designers and developers.
 Likewise, a UX developer typically gets paid more than a UX designer.
 Expect to earn upwards of $85,000 – or even more – if you have even a few years of experience in this field.
+In addition, UX researcher in the e-commerce space specializing in conversion rate optimization could be higher.

 9. Honorable mentions